What is Currently Non-Collectible?

-Currently Non Collectible is a status that the IRS will place a taxpayer in if is proven that the taxpayer is unable to pay their taxes during their current financial sitution.
+Currently Non-Collectible is a status that the IRS will place a taxpayer in if it is proven that the taxpayer is unable to pay their taxes during their current financial situation.

-While Currently Non Collectible does not necessarily wipe a tax liability off a taxpayer’s file, it stops any collection activities including bank levies, wage garnishments, tax liens, and threatening letters from the IRS until their financial situation changes.
+While Currently Non-Collectible does not necessarily remove a tax liability from a taxpayer’s file, it does stop any collection activities including bank levies, wage garnishments, tax liens, and threatening letters from the IRS until the taxpayer’s financial situation changes.

-IRS compliancy is based on your current tax filing status.
-If you have unfiled tax returns, then you are not compliant with the IRS and you are not qualified for Currently Non Collectible or any other type of IRS Fresh Start Initiative relief program.
+IRS compliance is based on your current tax filing status.
+If you have unfiled tax returns, then you are not compliant with the IRS and you are not qualified for Currently Non-Collectible, nor are you compliant for any other type of IRS Fresh Start Initiative relief program.

 If you need assistance with filing your taxes, please contact a TaxRise specialist at 833-419-RISE (7473)

 Once you are up to date with your tax filings, you must be able to prove a significant financial hardship that prevents you from paying outstanding taxes.